-Many times we receive calls stating, “My refrigerator is making a buzzing noise.”
+Do you have a Samsung refrigerator making loud humming noise?
 It’s important to know that a refrigerator’s compressor typically makes these sounds.
 The sounds will stop and start, increase and decrease in speed, and even click at times.
 All of these sounds are considered normal for this component.

 A dirty, jammed, or failing fan motor can also lead to irritating refrigerator humming or buzzing noises.
 You can inspect the fan motors yourself, but always be sure to unplug the refrigerator before performing any work.
 Locate the evaporator and condenser fan motors and inspect them for dirt, debris, or obstructions.
 Remove any debris or blockages and try turning the blade with your hands.
 If the blade doesn’t turn freely, it may be the cause of the noise and require replacement.

 Another cause for humming and buzzing in a refrigerator could be a water pressure level that’s too high.
 While it’s typical to hear water filling the ice maker, if this noise is too loud, the pressure should be decreased.
 Try decreasing the water pressure so that ¾ cup water is dispensed in less than 10 seconds and the noise stops.
 If the humming or buzzing persists or becomes extremely loud, a professional assessment is required.

 One of the most common causes of a refrigerator rattling noise is a loose component.
 Refrigerators do vibrate at times while running, and this vibration can cause screws to loosen and rattle.
 A well-known source of this issue is the drain pan underneath the unit.
 Access the rear of the refrigerator and locate the drain pan.
 Once located, use a screwdriver to tighten any loose screws you find.